dabresua/curriculum_vitae/src/DBS_CV_remote.md

 **Sector**: IT -> Cybersecurity

 **Description**:
-Led the technical design, development, and implementation of advanced cybersecurity solutions, including Kubernetes-based platforms.
-Served as the primary technical authority, guiding architectural decisions and ensuring best practices in coding, security, and system performance.
-Collaborated closely with product managers and stakeholders to align technical strategies with business goals.
-Mentored engineers, conducted code reviews, and facilitated knowledge sharing to foster technical growth within the team.
-Proactively identified and addressed technical challenges, driving innovation and continuous improvement in system architecture and processes.
+Led the design and delivery of advanced cybersecurity solutions built on Kubernetes-based platforms.
+Acted as the primary technical authority, driving architectural decisions, enforcing best practices, and aligning engineering efforts with product and business objectives.
+Championed hybrid GitOps workflows and cloud-native patterns to improve system scalability, security, and performance.
+Mentored engineers, conducted code reviews, and fostered a culture of continuous learning and technical excellence.
+Proactively tackled architectural and operational challenges, contributing to the evolution of a robust, secure platform.

 **Key Contributions**:

+* Designed and implemented **hybrid GitOps workflows** using Helm and ArgoCD, combining Git-based configurations with in-cluster Kubernetes objects.
+* Developed and maintained a **Kubernetes-based collector infrastructure** for secure, scalable data ingestion.
+* Defined and enforced **namespace policies**, **secret management**, and **pod security** standards in production environments.
+* Administered and optimized multiple **EKS clusters** in production environments.
+* Seamlessly migrated multiple clients between clusters with minimal downtime.
+* Developed and maintained **data collector components** running as Kubernetes-native services.
-* Architected scalable, resilient solutions for complex cybersecurity needs.
+* Architected **resilient, scalable platforms** tailored for cybersecurity data processing.
-* Provided technical leadership to ensure high-quality code and adherence to best practices.
+* Provided **technical leadership**, ensuring adherence to clean code, security practices, and platform standards.
-* Streamlined development workflows, improving efficiency and reducing deployment times.
+* Streamlined **development and deployment workflows**, reducing cycle times and improving reliability.
-* Mentored team members, enhancing overall technical expertise and collaboration.
+* **Mentored engineers**, fostering technical growth and strong collaboration across the team.

-**Technologies**: Kubernetes, Python, AWS, Docker
+**Technologies**: Kubernetes, Python, Go, AWS, Docker, Bash, GitLab CI

 ### [**Devo I**](https://www.devo.com/)